jamesjharper/integra8/examples/README.md

 ## Stdout Capture + Child Processes
 Rust's inbuilt test framework makes use of `std::io::stdio::set_output_capture` to capture `stdout` outputs.
-This API is unstable, and therefore Integra8 does not make use of it.
+This API is unstable, therefore Integra8 does not make use of it.
 To provide comparable functionality, Integra8 starts all `Tests`, `Setups` and `Tear downs` in their process.

 While this is acceptable for most uses cases, it does undermine the async runtime's ability to